perusio/tamale/README.md

 updated in a long time, and I've forked it to maintain it more actively, since it's a really nice piece of software that begs more usage in your Lua projects.
-My initial impulse was to use it in a microservice built around nginx with emebedded Lua or [Openresty](http://openresty.org) for doing validation.
+My initial impulse was to use it in a microservice built around nginx with embedded Lua or [Openresty](http://openresty.org) for doing validation.
 I don't like the solutions out there for that, they mostly use _method chaining_ to the hilt, where the methods are nothing more than if-then-else